alshedivat/al-folio/_pages/my-thought.md

 ---

-An unorganized and continuously growing archive of quotes, ideas, and works that have profoundly influenced my thought across a wide range of topics, including: the nature of philosophy (and of "nature"), personal and political ethics, (anti-)metaphysics, how we should design AI, the social structure of science and knowledge, "the meaning of *my* life".
+An unorganized and continuously growing archive of quotes, ideas, and works that influence or represent my thought in some way across a wide range of topics, including: the nature of philosophy (and of "nature"), personal and political ethics, (anti-)metaphysics, how we should design AI, the social structure of science and knowledge, "the meaning of *my* life".
-I think this may be one of the best ways to understand how I think, and I hope you find something interesting here.
+I think going through this may be one of the best ways to understand how I think, and I hope you find something interesting here.
 Continuously under construction.

 *Collective systems of meaning reveal important structural and geneological features of the (social) world.
 We should look at them and take them seriously.*